Super Bowl 2022: Who is Eminem, halftime show performer at Super Bowl LVI? - NBC Sports

-The NFL Super Bowl LVI is right around the corner and the 2022 halftime show is almost here.
+The NFL Super Bowl LVI is just a few weekends away which means the 2022 halftime show is almost here.
 NBC Sports has you covered with all you need to know about the Pepsi Super Bowl LVI Halftime Show including a closer look at one of the night’s performers: Eminem.

 Eminem, Dr. Dre, Snoop Dogg, Mary J. Blige, and Kendrick Lamar will collectively headline this year’s Super Bowl at SoFi Stadium in Los Angeles, CA. The 2022 Super Bowl will take place on Sunday, February 13 and can be watched and streamed live on NBC and Peacock.